Grevillea angustiloba: Taxonomy

-Dissected holly-leaf grevillea was first formally described in 1868 by Ferdinand von Mueller, who gave it the name Grevillea ilicifolia var. angustiloba in his Fragmenta Phytographiae Australiae.
+Dissected holly-leaf grevillea was first formally described in 1868 by Ferdinand von Mueller, as Grevillea ilicifolia var. angustiloba in his Fragmenta Phytographiae Australiae.

-In 2004, Trisha L. Downing, Marco Duretto and Pauline Ladiges raised the variety to species status as G. angustiloba and described two subspecies in Australian Systematic Botany, and the names of the subspecies are accepted by the Australian Plant Census:
+In 2004, Trisha L. Downing, Marco Duretto and Pauline Ladiges raised the variety to species status as G. angustiloba and described two subspecies in Australian Systematic Botany.
+These subspecies are accepted by the Australian Plant Census: